 Garlic

-Garlic, aged extract garlic and other garlic supplements may reduce the severity of upper viral respiratory infections and function in preventing viral infections of the common cold.
+Garlic, aged extract garlic and other garlic supplements may reduce the severity of upper viral respiratory infections and help prevent viral infections like the common cold.

 Probiotics